 The first time, I was only five and enjoying being at school and doing my first afterschool activities.
 One Saturday morning at my dance class, while practising for a tap show, you struck.
 I can still remember the wracking sobs I cried, cuddled into my Mum as the dance teacher tore strips off me.
 She had taken my partial absence seizure as a hesitation, thinking I didn’t know my steps.
 Even with medication, so disgusting it always made me gag, these absences continued up to 20 times a day, singling me out at school as different and odd.
 My confidence suffered and some of the other kids picked on me.
 Statistics show 50 million people in the world and 600,000 people in the UK live with epilepsy, but that doesn’t stop the stigma of being treated differently.

 By ten or eleven, it seemed you had gone.
 I came off the medication and was signed off by the doctor.
 Life moved on and I pushed you to the back of my mind.
 I sailed through puberty without your interference and at 17 started to learn to drive, just like my friends.
 However, two weeks before my driving test you popped back into my life.
 This time absence seizures weren’t enough for you and you took me down with a full seizure.
 I was out alone and walking down a road.
-I don’t remember it being a particularly bright day, but I do remember suddenly not being about to see where I was going.
+I don’t remember it being a particularly bright day, but I do remember suddenly not being able to see where I was going.
 Things weren’t dark or out of focus, but the images my brain was seeing were not what was in front of my eyes.
 The next thing I remember is sitting in an ambulance and seeing Mum and Dad’s car pull up behind it.
 I was now back to hospital visits, medication and most annoyingly, no driving for two years.
 I should have been gaining my independence and confidence, but one glance from you and it had all gone.
 I was told it was Photosensitive Epilepsy (only three in every hundred people with epilepsy have photosensitive epilepsy) and wearing polarised sunglasses that cut out the glare would reduce my risk; although back then they were never the most stylish of sunglasses.
 I was different from my peers, again.

 You left me alone during my twenties.
 I got my driving licence, I got married and I had a baby, all without your interference, although my pregnancy was treated as risky because of you.
 In my head I’d gone from thinking of myself as someone who has epilepsy to someone who had epilepsy and grew out of it.